 Key Issues in Changing Medicare Plans

 There are many reasons to consider a change to your existing Medicare plan.
-What may have been a good decision when you had first signed up for Medicare may no longer fit your needs or budget.
-The reasons for a Medicare plan change may be either personal (health reasons, moving to a new state, entering retirement, losing health insurance from an employer, etc.), or it may be connected to occurring changes in the terms of your existing plan (such as a premium increase, a change in service coverage, growing out-of-pocket expenses, or simply the availability of less expensive plans).
+What may have been a right decision when you had first signed up for Medicare may no longer fit your needs or budget.
+The reasons for a Medicare plan change may be either personal (health reasons, moving to a new state, entering retirement, losing health insurance from an employer, etc.), or it may be connected to occurring changes in terms of your existing plan (such as a premium increase, a change in service coverage, growing out-of-pocket expenses, or just the availability of less expensive plans).

 - What services are covered?